What Chad has to do with Trump and Niger

 - Even without them, the US still sent service members into Niger where they were outmanned and outgunned by the jihadis who ambushed them, he writes

 David A. Andelman, a contributor to CNN and columnist for USA Today, is the author of "A Shattered Peace: Versailles 1919 and the Price We Pay Today."
 He formerly was a foreign correspondent for The New York Times in Asia and Europe, and Paris correspondent for CBS News.
 Follow him on Twitter @DavidAndelman.
-This article has been updated to reflect more recent news events.
 The views expressed in this commentary are his.

 (CNN)Just how was it left to Nigerian troops, French helicopters and some contract aircraft to find and fetch the bodies of our heroic service members killed in Niger?